mehendisil2004/Diamond_And_Heart/README.md

 # Diamond And Heart
+𓍢ִ໋˚✧🩷˚₊ It is a modern version of the classic Tic Tac Toe game, featuring Diamond (⟡) and Heart (♡) symbols.
+Players take turns placing their symbols on a 3x3 grid, aiming to align three in a row to win. ｡･ﾟ🩷‧₊*
 ### Features
 - Two-player gameplay: Enjoy a quick, fun game with a friend
 - Modern theme: Play with elegant Diamond (⟡) and Heart (♡) symbols